samyScott/Passbook/README.md

 # Passbook-project
-基于Spring Boot + Kafka + Mysql + Redis的卡包分发/使用的卡包demo。
+Passbook demo based on Spring Boot + Kafka + Mysql + Redis.

-该demo包括商户模块和卡包模块；商户模块主要包括注册商户和下发优惠劵模板功能，卡包模块主要包括获取用户优惠劵，用户使用优惠劵，
+The demo includes a merchants module and a passbook module.
+The merchants module mainly includes the functions of registering merchants and issuing pass templates.
+The passbook module mainly includes functions such as obtaining pass, using pass, receiving pass, creating feedback and or.

-用户领取优惠劵，创建评论，优惠劵模板入库等功能。
+The project provides the rest interface.